- Describe the importance of outdoor play for infants and toddlers.

-- In what ways do we create areas of curiosity, challenge, wonderment and movement for infants and toddlers?
+- In what ways do we create areas of inquiry, curiosity, challenge, wonderment, and movement for infants and toddlers?
+What ideas are emerging?

 While children of all ages can enjoy the outdoor learning environment, caregivers should consider the various ages and developmental stages of the infants and toddlers in their care.
-Doing so helps caregivers continue to meet the specific needs of infants and toddlers and provide intentional opportunities for them to actively use their senses as they explore the world.
+This helps caregivers continue to meet the specific needs of infants and toddlers in each phase of development and provide intentional opportunities for them to actively use their senses as they explore the world.

-Watch this video and notice how caregivers support the needs of children at different ages and development while offering different types of experiences and materials outdoors.
+Watch this video and notice how caregivers support the needs of children at different ages and developmental levels while offering different types of experiences and materials outdoors.

 Caregivers thoughtfully plan and organize for learning in outdoor environments just as they do indoor environments.
 Watch the video below.
 What do you notice about the outdoor environment that helps provide these infants and toddlers with a sense of security and opportunities for development and learning?